 Funded places ideal for people getting ready to launch their careers as well as to individuals seeking to enhance their employment progression

-A number of full-time Masters and modular courses from the School of Business at Waterford Institute of Technology (WIT) have Government-funded places for students starting in January 2021.
+A number of full-time Masters and modular courses from the School of Business at South East Technological University (WIT) have Government-funded places for students starting in January 2021.